Our past events range from hosting an international neuroscience symposium to interactive festival experiences for members of the public.

 MEG UK 2019

-CUBRIC hosted the MEG UK 2019 conference at the Royal Welsh College of Music and Drama in April.
+CUBRIC hosted the MEG UK 2019 conference at the Royal Welsh College of Music and Drama.
 The conference brought together the international MEG research community for three days of exciting talks and poster presentations, with keynote speeches from leaders in the field.

 Cardiff University Neuroimaging Research Conference